Editor’s note: Interested in GPU Operator? Register for our upcoming webinar on January 20th, “How to Easily use GPUs with Kubernetes”.

 Now Supporting NVSwitch Systems

-With 1.8, the GPU Operator automatically deploys the software required for initializing the fabric on NVIDIA NVSwitch systems, including the NVIDIA HGX A100 and DGX A100*.
+With 1.8, the GPU Operator automatically deploys the software required for initializing the fabric on NVIDIA NVSwitch systems, such as the NVIDIA HGX A100.
 Once initialized, all GPUs can communicate with one another at full NVLink bandwidth to create an end-end scalable computing platform.

 Support for Gathering GPU Operator State Metrics